-The South area is generally comprised of conventional shallow gas assets, located east of Edmonton, Alberta and includes 826,492 net acres (37% undeveloped) with an average 80.8% working interest in 538 producing wellbores, with 602 gross (494.0 net) producing natural gas zones.
+The South area is generally comprised of conventional shallow gas assets, located east of Edmonton, Alberta and includes 603,842 net acres (17% undeveloped) with an average 81.0% working interest in 486 producing wellbores, with 556 gross (456.3 net) producing natural gas zones.
 The majority of operations and production from this area is Company operated.
-The South area represented approximately 16% of production from Perpetual's assets for the year, with production of 3,363 boe/d in 2014 including 19.8 MMcf/d of natural gas.
+The South area represented approximately 16% of production from Perpetual's assets for the year, with production of 3,242 boe/d in 2015 comprised of 19.3 MMcf/d of natural gas.

 Perpetual also has an interest in a Viking/Colorado shale shallow unconventional dry gas play in east central Alberta.
-With low natural gas prices over the last three years, the Company allocated limited capital spending to the technical and economic delineation of this vast resource.
+With low natural gas prices over the last three years, the Company has allocated limited capital spending to the technical and economic delineation of this vast resource.
 Based on prior year's activities, and monitoring of competitor activity, an eight well pilot project targeting horizontal development of the Colorado and potentially the Viking formations has been designed for execution with the goal to confirm well orientation, fracture techniques and type curves assumptions to assess the expected economic returns for future recovery of this material natural gas resource.
-Two horizontal wells targeting the Colorado were drilled on Perpetual fee lands by a third party, these wells were both successful and are producing gas (Perpetual 17.5% royalty interest).
 No undeveloped reserves are currently assigned to the Viking/Colorado formation.